2E0PGS/blog/_posts/2020-06-14-mstest-exception.md

 title: MSTest exceptions
 date: 2020-06-14 13:28:19
 author: Peter Stevenson
-summary: MS test for exception thrown
+summary: MSTest for exception thrown
 categories: programming
 thumbnail:
 tags:
- - mstest
+ - MSTest
  - UnitTestFramework
  - dotnet
+ - Core
- - core
+ - Framework
- - framework
+ - .NET
 ---

-# MS test for exception thrown
+# MSTest for exception thrown

 If you switch between the two frameworks often and use MS test you may find this useful.

-## Old MS test
+## Old MSTest

 `C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\Common7\IDE\PublicAssemblies\Microsoft.VisualStudio.QualityTools.UnitTestFramework.dll`

-In old dotnet framework test library you don't have the Assert.Throws.
+In old .NET Framework test library you don't have the Assert.Throws.

 So use below try catch return.